AndSk/OVZ-Backup/README.md

 ## Usage

 ```
-ovz-backup [OPTIONS] path
+ovz-backup [OPTIONS] snapshot_path [conf_path]
 ```

-path
+snapshot_path

-	Path to where backups shall be stored.
+	Path to where snapshot backups shall be stored.

+conf_path

+	Sets a separate path for storing configuration backups.
+	The snapshot path is used by default.

 ### Options